GladysAssistant/v4-website/docs/dev/2_windows.md

 npm test
 ```

-## Start server tests only for one service
+## Start server tests only for a single service

-To run the tests just for one service, go to the `server` folder and run the command:
+To run the tests just for a single service, go to the `server` folder and run the command:

 ```
 npm run test-service --service=tasmota